-The Dickey Center for International Understanding and Dartmouth Medical School offer the following three electives to fourth year DMS students interested in global health clinical care and research.
+The Dickey Center for International Understanding and Geisel School of Medicine at Dartmouth offer the following three electives to fourth year medical students interested in global health clinical care and research.

 Clinical Elective in Global Health - Vietnam

 Dartmouth and the National Hospital of Pediatrics in Hanoi currently offer a 4-8 week clinical elective available to 4th-year medical students.
 The elective offers opportunities to work in the areas of surgery, genetics and pediatric psychiatry.
 Students may also be involved in research collaboration.
 This elective is intended for medical students who have demonstrated an interest in global health research.
 The elective must be completed by 12/31/14.

 Link to the Online Application

 NHP Elective Description